wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 ColocationsByWeek.py finds the colocations

-Colocations_Data contains .csv files of MODIS files and their corresponding ICESAT files
+Colocations_Data contains .csv files of MODIS files and their corresponding ICESAT2 files